 Tooth extraction is a better alternative to a root canal.

 Dentists generally aim to preserve the natural tooth as often as they can, rather than extract it and replace it with a prosthetic.
 Natural teeth are stronger than any dental replacement and provide much better function.
-It is also more cost-effective to have a root canal done as there would be additional cost required to get a tooth replacement, such as a dental implant.
+It is also more cost-effective to have a root canal done as there would be additional costs required to get a tooth replacement, such as a dental implant.

 Root canals require several visits to the dentist office.